AndreiRegiani/algorithms/README.md

 ```

 ### Problem 2
-[See Benchmarks](https://github.com/Hackermen/python-experiments/blob/master/benchmark-1.py) of different implementations by me and others guys.
 ```
 You are given an array which will have a length of at least 3, but could be very large.
 The array is either entirely comprised of odd integers